imagej/imagej.github.io/_pages/TrakEM2_Scripting.md

     from ij.plugin.frame import RoiManager

     def getRoiManager():
-      """ Obtain a valid instance of the ROI Manager.
+      ** Obtain a valid instance of the ROI Manager.
-      Notice that it could still be null if its window is closed.""" if RoiManager.getInstance() is None:
+      Notice that it could still be null if its window is closed.** if RoiManager.getInstance() is None:
         RoiManager()
       return RoiManager.getInstance()

     def putAreas(arealist):
-      """ Take all areas of an AreaList and put them in the ROI Manager.""" for layer in arealist.getLayerRange():
+      ** Take all areas of an AreaList and put them in the ROI Manager.** for layer in arealist.getLayerRange():
         area = arealist.getAreaAt(layer)
         if area is not None and not area.isEmpty():